isabella232/docs-vuepress/docs/administration/configuration/plugins/configuring.md

 - `onavgduration` - the Execution exceed the average duration of the Job
 - `onretryablefailure` - the Job failed but will be retried

-When you define the Job in the GUI or via [XML](/manpages/man5/job-v20.md#notification] or [Yaml](/manpages/man5/job-yaml-v12.md#notification], you can add any of the available Notification plugin types to happen for any of the possible triggers.
+When you define the Job in the GUI or via [XML](/manpages/man5/job-v20.md#notification) or [Yaml](/manpages/man5/job-yaml-v12.md#notification), you can add any of the available Notification plugin types to happen for any of the possible triggers.
 Each Notification plugin type may have unique configuration properties that you can specify.
 Each combination of trigger and Notification type has a unique configuration.

-When defining configuration values for a plugin, you can usually substitute any "Job context variables" that are listed under (/manual/job-workflows.md#context-variables]].
+When defining configuration values for a plugin, you can usually substitute any "Job context variables" that are listed under [User Guide - Creating Job Workflows - Context Variables](/manual/job-workflows.md#context-variables).
 (Note: Some configuration properties of a plugin may not support this feature.)

 In addition, you can also use these variables: